God likes it!

-Over the centuries, many different varieties of leather have been used for bookbinding.
-At first, bookbinders used wooden boards covered with a kind of leather called vellum, made from very young calfskin, lambskin, or kidskin.
-This worked very well, because the vellum would shrink tightly over the boards and look very smooth and neat.
+Over time, many different varieties of leather have been used for bookbinding.
+Early bookbinders often used wooden boards covered with a kind of leather called vellum, made from very young calfskin, lambskin, or kidskin.
+This worked well, because the vellum would stretch tightly over the boards and look very smooth and neat.

-Later, kings started wanting their books decorated with fancy gold stamping.
-Gold stamping didn’t work well on vellum, so the bookbinders started using regular goatskin and shaved calfskin, which takes gold stamping very well.
+Later, kings desired to have their books highly decorated with fancy gold tooling.
+Since that didn’t work well on vellum, bookbinders started using regular goatskin and skived calfskin, both of which take gold tooling very well.

 The most common genuine leathers used in covering books and Bibles these days are pigskin, cowhide, calfskin, and goatskin.
 These leathers are durable and practical for everyday use.

 What Doesn’t Work

 However, manufacturers, for many years, have been using substitutes for good leathers in order to keep the costs down.
 In the last two centuries, you would have seen the advent of the plain cloth hardcover, imitation leather cloth, and even imitation leather cardboard as substitutes.
 These plant-based materials easily break down over time.
 You know – you see the scuffing and tearing that happens to your cotton clothing.